kaizen011/javascript-webpack/README.md

-# restaurant
+# webpack dynamic project
-Restaurant page using JS Append functions and new understanding of Webpack
+  webpack page using JS Append functions and new understanding of Webpack